 Classwork will involve questioning techniques utilizing a variety of strategies.
 Student learning will be monitored using responder systems, whiteboard responses, and student polling.
 The usage of Concept Builders will be used for students and instructors to gauge student performance on conceptual tasks.
-Students will be provided with a unit packet, which will be modified over time to help work with conceptual examples.
+For this level of student, it is recommended that only the "First Trophy" of material be assigned on most Concept Builders.
 Other materials that can be used include, but are not limited to:

+- Gizmos

 - Pivot Interactives

 - Desmos Graphing Activities

 - Physics Interactives

-- Physics Aviary Tasks

 Student progress will be assessed on a daily basis through Objective Checkpoint questions embedded in the lesson presentations.
-Concept Builders will be used at the conclusion of lessons (as homework or classwork) to check for individual student mastery.
+Concept Builders will be used at the conclusion of lessons (as homework or classwork) to check for individual student mastery^{}.
 Small quizzes should be administered after every lesson or couple of lessons.